mato002/FortressLenders/README.md

 4. The sender receives an acknowledgement email.
 5. Admin staff can change the status to `in_progress` or `handled`, add notes, and mark the time the request was resolved.
 6. Admin can send replies via email, SMS, or WhatsApp.

-### Loan Application Flow
-1. Visitor submits loan application form (throttled for security).
-2. Application is stored and confirmation email sent to applicant.
-3. Admin receives notification email.
-4. Admin can review, update status, and send messages to applicants.
-5. Full communication history tracked in the system.

 ### Job Application & Interview Management
 1. Job posts published on careers page with detailed descriptions.